rrrrli/DATA_310/project4.md

 ### Data description ###

 I'm using a bird dataset from Kaggle, which contains 36609 images of 256 species of birds.
 The pictures are separated into training, testing, and validation folders.
-From the dataset, there are 105 flamingo photos in the training folder, 5 in the testing folder, and 5 in the validation folder.
+From the dataset, there are 85 flamingo photos in the training folder, 5 in the testing folder, and 5 in the validation folder.
 ALl images have been labelled with respective bird names (e.g. "ALBATROSS", "FLAMINGO").

 ### Model ###

 I am using a convolutionary neural network to train the model to recognize different kinds of birds, and then I will test the model's ability to recognize flamingos as well as to tell apart between flamingos and roseate spoonbills.
-I will also upload several photos of my fluffy toy flamingo, Frederick, into the testing dataset, and see if the model will classify frederick as a flamingo based on the training it received.
+I will also upload several photos of my fluffy toy flamingo, Frederick, into the testing folder, and see if the model will classify frederick as a flamingo based on the training it received.